 EYEGLASSES – 1286 – Alessandro di Spina – Italy

-There are references going back as far as the 5th Century BCE to the use of lenses, jewels or water-filled globes to correct vision, but it was only after an Arabic book on optics was translated into Latin in the 12th Century that the stage was set for the invention of true eyeglasses in Italy by an unnamed individual in 1286 who was “unwilling to share them” according to a historian.
-Alessandro di Spina (Italy) followed soon afterwards and “shared them with everyone.”
+There are references going back as far as the 5th Century BCE to the use of lenses, jewels or water-filled globes to correct vision, but it was only after an Arabic book on optics was translated into Latin in the 12th Century that the stage was set for the invention of true eyeglasses.
+According to a Medieval historian, an anonymous Italian invented eyeglasses in 1286 but was “unwilling to share them.”
+Soon afterwards, another Italian, Alessandro di Spina, also invented eyeglasses and “shared them with everyone.”
 The first eyeglasses used convex lenses to correct both farsightedness (hyperopia) and presbyobia.
 They were designed to be held in the hand or pinched onto the nose (pince-nez).
 Some have speculated that eyeglasses originated in India prior to the 13th Century.
 The earliest depiction of eyeglasses is Tommaso da Modena’s 1352 portrait of Cardinal Hugh de Provence.
 A German altarpiece from 1403 also shows the invention.
 The first glasses that extended over the ears were made in the early 18th Century.

 This portrait of Hugo of Provence, painted by Tommaso da Modena in 1352, is the first known depiction of eyeglasses.